mehdisaqlen/mehdisaqlen/README.md

-# Hello there 👋
+# Hello There! 👋

-My name is Saqlen Mehdi.
-I am a full stack developer from Pakistan
+My name is Saqlen Mehdi <a href="http://ipa-reader.xyz/?text=s%CA%8Cklen" title="tap to hear">🔊</a> from Pakistan.
+I am a full-stack web developer, graphic designer, writer, and teacher.
+My research interests revolve around AI, Computer Vision to build models to be used in healthcare esp. radiology.

 ### About Me